elasticio/csv-component-v3/README.md

 #### Input Metadata

 *   `URL` (string, required) - URL of the CSV file to parse
-*   `Contains headers` (boolean, optional) - if true, the first row of parsed data will be interpreted as field names, false by default.
+*   `Contains headers` (boolean, optional) - If true, the first row of parsed data will be interpreted as field names, false by default.
 *   `Delimiter` (string, optional) - The delimiting character.
 Leave blank to auto-detect from a list of most common delimiters or provide your own
      <details><summary>Example</summary>
      if you use "$" as Delimiter, this CSV: